Echack/Echack.github.io/project2.md

 Project 1 Title
 ===============

--   **Class: Prodedural Programming**
+-   **Class: Applied Networking**
--   **Grade:100**
+-   **Grade:94**
--   **Language(s): C++**
+-   **Language(s): PHP**
 -   **Source Code Repository:** [features/mastering-markdown](https://guides.github.com/features/mastering-markdown/)
     (Please [email me](mailto:example@csustudent.net?subject=GitHub%20Access) to request access.)

 ## Project description

-It calculates the overall income a person makes within five weeks.
+The project code takes input from the user for the amount of money they earned and their tax rate.
+It then calculates the tax amount.

 ## How to run the program

-The project can be runned by downloading it into any program that can run c++.
-In my project I used the "run" button in Visual Studio Code.
+The project can be runned by downloading it into any program that can run php.
+I used Visual studio code for the project and to run it I connected it to the php server and would run it there.

 ## UI Design

-The user will submit how much money they make each hour and how many hours a week they worked.
-It will then calculate how much money is made after taxes.
+When runned it shows the two bars to submit content.
+Then when number values are submitted it will then return values of what was submitted.
+If values input are not integers then it will go to an error screen.

 ![screenshot](images/dummy_thumbnail.jpg)
 Fig 1.
 The launch screen